 Ashoka is the largest network of small business owners engaged in social entrepreneurship.
 The organization has nearly 3,000 members in 70 countries.

 But that doesn’t mean it can’t help your small venture.
-Ashoka can connect you to business partners in your local area, provide useful guides in tips for growing your venture and connecting to more people, and introduce you to business events and programs in your specific location.
+Ashoka can connect you to business partners in your local area, provide useful guides and tips for growing your venture and connecting to more people, and introduce you to business events and programs in your specific location.

 The list of small business associations for both general and specific businesses and industries can go on and on.
-So when you need help growing your small business—or just want to connect to business owners who are also in the weeds of running a company—you have lots of resources at your fingertips.
+So when you need help growing your small business—or just want to connect to business owners who are also in the weeds of running a company—you have a lot of resources at your fingertips.

-Consider what your goals are, where your customers are and what they need, and think carefully about how the association can connect you to the partners, networks, and customers you need to grow your business.
+Here’s our advice for finding the best small business association for you: Consider what your goals are, where your customers are and what they need, and think carefully about how the association can connect you to the partners, networks, and customers you need to grow your business.